ishanitambat23/ishanitambat23/README.md

     You have finally discovered my GitHub profile. <br><br>
     Hi, I am Ishani Tambat, a passionate frontend developer and IT graduate from Vishwakarma Institute of Information Technology, Pune.
 My projects range from dynamic web applications using modern frameworks like <strong>React</strong> and <strong>Vue.js</strong> to educational tools and user-friendly interfaces.

-    <br><br>I specialize in building scalable and high-performing applications.
-Feel free to explore my repositories to know more about my projects.
-You are welcome to clone/fork my projects, raise issues, and submit PRs if you think something could be improved.
-Additionally, feel free to visit my <a href="https://www.linkedin.com/in/ishanitambat23/">LinkedIn profile</a> to connect with me.
+    <br><br>I work with modern frameworks like Vue.js and React to build dynamic web applications.
+Checkout my repositories to get to know more about my projects.<br><br>
+    Please feel free to clone/fork projects, raise issues, and submit PRs if you think something could be better. <br>
+    Please feel free to visit my <a href="https://github.com/prataprajput27">Portfolio page</a> to know more about me.<br><br>

-    <br><br><i>Happy Coding!</i> 😊
+    <i>Happy Coding!</i> 😊
     <br><br>

 </div>

 <div align="center">